You and Your CourseOpportunities

 Leave absences will be determined by the individual's situation through negotiation between the staff member and appropriate line manager.

-A staff member who experiences situations of violence and abuse in their domestic life which may adversely impact on their attendance and/or performance at work will not be disadvantaged in their employment at James Cook University.
+A staff member who experiences situations of violence and abuse in their domestic and family life which may adversely impact on their attendance and/or performance at work will not be disadvantaged in their employment at James Cook University.

 Deputy Vice Chancellor, Services and Resources